- Greater Convenience

 Joel Levinson explains why Telemedicine is a good thing!
-This video was produced as part of the 2012 Telemedicine Video Contest, organized by the American Telemedicine Association.
+This video was produced as part of a Telemedicine Video Contest, organized by the American Telemedicine Association.

 A new study published in the Annals of Family Medicine found that patients who were offered primary care telemedicine during a pilot program in Pennsylvania experienced high satisfaction with the service.